 Built between 1898 and 1902 in a neo-Romanesque style, this was the only Warsaw synagogue to survive the ravages of war.
 It was fully restored between 1977 and 1983, and is still used by Warsaw's Jewish community today.
-You can visit Mon-Fri 09:00 - 17:00 & Sun from 11:00 - 17:00.
+You can visit Mon-Thu 09:00- 7:00, Fri 09:00-13:00 and Sun 11:00-17:00.
 You can also visit the Jewish Community of Warsaw's exhibition at the Bródno Jewish Cemetery (at ul. Św.
 Wincentego 15) titled 'Beit Almin – Eternal Home' focusing on traditional Jewish religious and cultural approaches to death and burial.

 Show on map